-Number of votes otes (one vo es (one vote per share) Resolution number In favour of Against Abstain .
-Adoption of the financial statements for the year ended 30 June 2023 Appointment of Ernst & Young Inc. as the external auditors of the Company Re-election of Mrs A Muller as a director .
-Re-election of Mr M Koursaris as a director Election of Mr MJ Watters as a director Election of Mr SG Robinson as a director .
-Election of Ms MR Mouyeme as a director .
-Appointment of Mr SG Robinson as a member and Chairman of the Audit and Risk Committee .
-Appointment of Mrs A Muller as a member of the Audit and Risk Committee O. Appointment of Ms MR Mouyeme as a member of the Audit and Risk Committee 1.
-Special resolution (increase in fees payable to non-executive directors, excluding the Chairman of the Board) 2.
-Special resolution (increase in fees payable to the Chairman of the Board) 3.
-Special resolution (increase in fees payable to members of the Remuneration, Nomination and Appointments Committee) 4.
-Special resolution (increase in fees payable to members of the Audit and Risk Committee) 5.
-Special resolution (increase in fees payable to non-executive members of the Social and Ethics Committee) 6.
-Special resolution (increase in fees payable to Chairman of the Remuneration, Nomination and Appointments Committee) 7.
-Special resolution (increase in fees payable to Chairman of the Audit and Risk Committee) 8.
-Special resolution (increase in fees payable to Chairman of the Social and Ethics Committee) 9.
-Special resolution (increase in fees payable to non-executive directors, excluding the Chairman of the Board) O. Special resolution (increase in fees payable to the Chairman of the Board) 1.
-Special resolution (increase in fees payable to members of the Remuneration, Nomination and Appointments Committee) 2.
-Special resolution (increase in fees payable to members of the Audit and Risk Committee) 3.
-Special resolution (increase in fees payable to non-executive members of the Social and Ethics Committee) 4.
-Special resolution (increase in fees payable to Chairman of the Remuneration, Nomination and Appointments Committee) 5.
-Special resolution (increase in fees payable to Chairman of the Audit and Risk Committee) 6.
-Special resolution (increase in fees payable to Chairman of the Social and Ethics Committee) 7.
-Special resolution (fees payable to the foreign non-executive director, Mr MJ Watters) B. Special resolution (fees payable to the Chairman of the Board, should the Chairman be a foreign non-executive director) Special resolution (fees payable to the members of the Audit and Risk Committee, should the member be a foreign 9. non-executive director) Special resolution (fees payable to the members of the Remuneration, Nominations and Appointments Committee, 0. should the member be a foreign non-executive director) Special resolution (fees payable to the members of the Social and Ethics Committee, should the member be a foreign 1. non-executive director) 2.
-Special resolution (general authority to buy-back shares) 3.
-Ordinary resolution to endorse the remuneration policy (non-binding advisory vote) 4.
+the ordinary shares in the issued capital of the Company registered in my/our name/s in accordance with the followin g instructions (see note 2) : Number of v otes (one vo te per share) Resolution number In favour of Against Abstain 1.
+Adoption of the financial statements for the year ended 30 June 2024 2.
+Appointment of Ernst & Young Inc. as the external auditors of the Company 3.
+Re-election of Mr SL Crutchley as a director 4.
+Re-election of Mr JC O'Meara as a director 5.
+Election of Mrs VA Davies as a director 6.
+Appointment of Mr SG Robinson as a member and Chairman of the Audit and Risk Committee 7.
+Appointment of Ms MR Mouyeme as a member of the Audit and Risk Committee 8.
+Appointment of Mrs A Muller as a member of the Audit and Risk Committee 9.
+Special resolution (increase in fees payable to non-executive directors, excluding the Chairman of the Board) 10.
+Special resolution (increase in fees payable to the Chairman of the Board) 11.
+Special resolution (increase in fees payable to members of the Remuneration, Nomination and Appointments Committee) 12.
+Special resolution (increase in fees payable to members of the Audit and Risk Committee) 13.
+Special resolution (increase in fees payable to non-executive members of the Social and Ethics Committee) 14.
+Special resolution (increase in fees payable to Chairman of the Remuneration, Nomination and Appointments Committee) 15.
+Special resolution (increase in fees payable to Chairman of the Audit and Risk Committee) 16.
+Special resolution (increase in fees payable to Chairman of the Social and Ethics Committee) 17.
+Special resolution (increase in fees payable to the Chairman of the Board, should the Chairman be a foreign non- executive director) 18.
+Special resolution (increase in fees payable to the members of the Audit and Risk Committee, should the member be a foreign non-executive director) 19.
+Special resolution (increase in fees payable to the members of the Remuneration, Nominations and Appointments Committee, should the member be a foreign non-executive director) 20.
+Special resolution (increase in fees payable to the members of the Social and Ethics Committee, should the member be a foreign non-executive director) 21.
+Special resolution (general authority to buy-back shares) 22.
+Special resolution (financial assistance to Group entities) 23.
+Placing 4 819 747 ordinary shares, in the authorised but unissued share capital of the Company, under the control of the directors to allot and issue such shares in terms of the AVI Limited Deferred Bonus Share Plan 24.
+Ordinary resolution to endorse the remuneration policy (non-binding advisory vote) 25.
 Ordinary resolution to endorse the implementation report (non-binding advisory vote)